 AKRON, Ohio, Nov.
-14, 2017 /PRNewswire/ -- In preparation for winter, Ohio Edison, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter weather by completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.
+16, 2015 /PRNewswire/ -- The leaves have fallen, and Ohio Edison, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is preparing for winter weather by completing inspections and conducting maintenance on weather-sensitive equipment across its service area.

-Helicopter patrols also are completing inspections on FirstEnergy transmission lines located in the Ohio Edison area.
+Helicopter patrols also are completing inspections of FirstEnergy transmission lines located in the Ohio Edison service area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
 Any potential reliability issues identified during the inspections will be addressed to minimize weather damage in severe conditions.

 In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Ohio Edison tree contractors expect to complete trimming along more than 6,000 circuit miles of electric lines since January and expect to trim another 883 miles by year end.
+Ohio Edison tree contractors have trimmed more than 3,660 miles of electric lines since January and expect to trim another 883 miles by year end.

 Employee safety also is a priority during the winter.
 Ohio Edison's cold-weather operational procedures are reviewed with linemen, substation electricians, and meter readers in advance of any frigid conditions.
 Ohio Edison personnel often take extra measures to stay warm when working in extreme cold to restore power after an outage.
 Crews also could be delayed by treacherous driving conditions.